 Smart homes aim to automate all household tasks, from setting the temperature to activating the home security system.
 In order for the home to be “smarter,” appliances are connected to one network to work together.
+You can check all of them out at unclutterer.com.
 These networks are either wired or wireless and then connected to a server outside the house.
 The server collects information from the appliances, such as security codes or room temperature.
 This data is then processed.
 Then computers on the server can decide what the appliances can do to make the inhabitants of the house comfortable.
 The server then sends a command back to the appliances, the thermostat for example, and adjusts the temperature automatically.
 The presence of sensitive data on the network makes it vulnerable to hackers.

 As reported on CNN, researchers at the Black Hat and DefCon computer security conferences early this month in Las Vegas were able to hack a $6,000 Japanese ‘smart’ toilet and control the bidet.
 This may sound a clever prank, but it shows how much control consumers have over their ‘smart’ appliances and the personal data they make available.
 Smart home owners are facing a very tricky security issue, especially given that most appliances don’t employ very strong encryption when sending data through the Internet.

 Some security systems are now connected to and controlled through the Internet, raising additional risks.
 Security devices such as digital door locks, alarm systems, and monitoring devices can be accessed remotely through a computer or even a mobile device.
 Motion detectors can be installed in a house and text the owner when it detects an intruder.
 Security cameras can live stream videos halfway around the world.

 As smart home devices and appliances become widely available and considerably affordable, researchers at the conference cautioned consumers to consider their security, and warned that manufacturers are not taking security measures seriously.